progressively-crew/progressively/packages/documentation/docs/guides/javascript.md

 ## Usage

 In your JavaScript code, add the following snippet.
 Note, this will only work on client-side application.
-If you want to use Progressively on the server, please check the [Node.js SDK reference](https://github.com/progressively-crew/progressively/wiki/NodeJs)

 ```javascript
 import { Progressively } from "@progressively/sdk-js";